flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 Selected modes disregard all altitude constraints.

 ### OP CLB (Open Climb)
-The OPEN CLB mode uses the AP/FD pitch mode to maintain a SPD/MACH (selected or managed) while the autothrust (if active) maintains maximum climb thrust.
+The OPEN CLB mode uses the AP/FD pitch mode to maintain a SPD/MACH (selected or managed) while the Autothrust (if active) maintains maximum climb thrust.

 When OPEN CLB is engaged, the target speed/mach is maintained by adjusting the pitch with the